Determining Financial Aid Eligibility

 - The Federal Student Aid determines the EFC of each student.

 If a student is independent, the EFC is based entirely on the student's, and spouse's (if applicable) income and assets.
 If a student is dependent, the student's and parent's income and assets are included in the needs analysis that determines the EFC.
 The following link provides a detailed explanation of dependent versus independent status.

 Example of the federal formula for determining financial aid eligibility:

 |=Total financial need||$23,414|

 The EFC is also used to determine grant eligibility.
-As an example, to be eligible for a Pell Grant, the EFC cannot exceed $5,198.
-To be eligible for a State University Grant, the EFC cannot exceed $5,000, and all financial aid documents must be received by the file completion date indicated on the Document Request Letter.
+For example, to be eligible for a 2016-17 Pell Grant, the EFC cannot exceed $5,234.
+Another example, to be eligible for the 2016-17 State University Grant, the EFC cannot exceed $5,000, and all financial aid documents must be received by the file completion date indicated in the Acknowledgement Letter.